 In 2019, we are continuing to talk to landowners about the few remaining significant natural areas identified.
 We are also working on our Proposed District Plan which is set to be notified mid-2019.
 Once notified, the rules included in the Proposed District Plan will have immediate effect.
 Landowners are still be able to request an ecological field check to make sure our information is correct.
 They will also be able to give formal feedback by writing a submission as part of the formal District Plan consultation process.

 Process for the review of SNAs

-We have twice promoted a non-regulatory method to work with landowners in managing biodiversity, and on both occasions we have been taken to the Environment Court – the most recent being the Royal Forest and Bird Protection Society v New Plymouth District Council 2015 .
+In the past, we promoted a non-regulatory method to work with landowners to manage biodiversity in the district.
+However, we have twice been challenged in to the Environment Court – the most recent being the Royal Forest and Bird Protection Society v New Plymouth District Council 2015.

-While the Court acknowledged that providing management advice and funding was beneficial, they considered there are some minimum requirements that a management regime will need to meet:
+While the Court acknowledged the benefits of our management advice and funding, the Court’s decision was that there are some minimum requirements that a management regime should meet:

 - The District Plan cannot be silent on this issue.